Finding new life in old watches

 My goal is to get these mechanical marvels out of drawers and put them back on wrists where they belong, providing attractive and fuctional counterpoints to an increasingly digital world.

+Thank you for your patronage.
 Purchasing these little pieces of history helps me to bring more vintage watches back to life!

 Featured Watches